 We Make CHANGE Work for Women

-This observation traces its roots in different movements in the 1900s, particularly in the United States of America, particularly garment workers fighting for their economic rights and fair work hours.
+This observation traces its roots in different movements in the 1900s, particularly in the United States of America, with garment workers fighting for their economic rights and fair work hours.

-In 1911, the first International Women’s Day was celebrated on 19 March participated by millions of men and women.
+In 1911, the first International Women’s Day was celebrated on March 19 and was participated by millions of men and women.
 However, a tragic incident led to the changing of this date.
-On 25 March, 1911, 140 working women died in a fire at the Triangle Shirtwaist factory in New York City.
-This brought to light the unfair labor practices and inhumane working conditions that women workers face and led to several rallies.
+On March 25, 1911, 140 working women died in a fire at the Triangle Shirtwaist factory in New York City.
+This brought to light the unfair labor practices and inhumane working conditions that women workers faced and led to several rallies.

 In December 1977, the UN General Assembly adopted a resolution proclaiming a UN Day for Women’s Rights and International Peace to be observed on any day of the year by Member States, in accordance with their historical and national traditions.